Innis & Gunn

 Beer usually has 4 ingredients – malt, hops, yeast and water.
 For us the barrel is the 5th ingredient, our 5th element.
 When used in the right way, when matched against the right beer style, barrel ageing can create an explosion of flavours and aromas in the beer.

-Over the years we have pioneered 2 ways of barrel ageing; one is the more traditional method of filling selected barrels with beer, and the other is cutting edge technology we developed in-house, in which we actually put the barrels into the beer.
+Over the years we have pioneered 2 ways of barrel ageing; one is the more traditional method of filling selected barrels with beer, and the other is an innovative method we developed in-house, in which we actually put the barrels into the beer.

 The method we chose depends on what we are brewing and how we want the final beer to taste.
 Typically the bigger the beer we are aiming for, the longer the maturation it requires; that tends to lend itself to ageing inside a barrel.
 Our core beers are better suited to our barrel-into-beer technique.